astronomer/airflow-guides/guides/airflow-database.md

 The metadata database is a core component of Airflow.
 It stores crucial information like the configuration of your Airflow environment's roles and permissions, as well as all metadata for past and present DAG and task runs.

 A healthy metadata database is critical for your Airflow environment.
-Losing data stored in the metadata database can can both interfere with running DAGs and prevent you from accessing data for past DAG runs.
+Losing data stored in the metadata database can both interfere with running DAGs and prevent you from accessing data for past DAG runs.
 As with any core Airflow component, having a backup and disaster recovery plan in place for the metadata database is essential.

 In this guide, we will explain everything you need to know about the Airflow metadata database to ensure a healthy Airflow environment, including: